HomeDirectoriesThe Directory In-depth analysis: Analyzing Which Sites Actually Send Traffic

 • Goal completion rate exceeding site average

-Geographic relevance strongly indicates quality.
-A London plumber receiving traffic from Manchester directories sees lower quality than local directory referrals.
+Geographic relevance is a strong quality signal.
+A London plumber getting traffic from Manchester directories sees lower quality than local directory referrals.
 Match your directory strategy to your service areas.

 Time-based patterns reveal visitor intent.
-B2B directory traffic during business hours typically shows higher quality than weekend visits.
+B2B directory traffic during business hours usually shows higher quality than weekend visits.
 Consumer directories show the opposite pattern, with evening and weekend traffic converting better.

 Advanced Tip: Create separate landing pages for high-traffic directories.
-This allows precise tracking and optimization for each traffic source.
+This lets you track and optimize each traffic source precisely.
 A visitor from a price comparison directory needs different messaging than one from a quality-focused platform.

-Device and browser data provide quality clues.
+Device and browser data give quality clues.
 Modern browsers and devices suggest engaged users.
 Outdated technology might indicate bot traffic or less engaged visitors.
 Monitor these patterns across directories.

 Conversion path analysis reveals true quality.
 Track how directory visitors move through your site.
 Do they follow logical paths toward conversion?
 Random clicking suggests low intent, while purposeful navigation indicates quality traffic.

-Measuring directory ROI requires looking beyond simple traffic metrics.
-Let’s build a framework that captures true business value.
+Measuring directory ROI means looking beyond simple traffic metrics.
+Here’s a framework that captures real business value.

 Start with your customer lifetime value (CLV).
-If an average customer generates £1,000 in profit over their relationship with your business, even one customer per year justifies most directory investments.
+If an average customer generates GBP 1,000 in profit over their relationship with your business, even one customer per year justifies most directory investments.

 Calculate the true cost of directory listings: